 As feedbacks, surface cooling will dampen the surface heat flux and lead to decreases in atmospheric water vapor and cloud cover that reduce the downward longwave returns but increase the incoming shortwave radiation.
 The cloud cover changes in the IE platform are mainly due to the anomalous low-level cloud amount, decreasing/increasing over cold/warm sea surface (Figure not shown).
 Thicker low-level clouds over warmer water than over cooler water are also observed in satellite observation (O'Neill et al., 2003).
-As explored in Figure 8d, the cloud radiative forcing partly offsets the warming effect of net incoming radiation increase in the Arctic and coastal region along 70°S and tends to amplify the role of net surface radiation at middle and low latitudes.
+As explored in Figure 7d, the cloud radiative forcing tends to amplify the role of net surface radiation at middle and low latitudes.
+In accompany with the significant surface cooling, cloud cover decreases in the tropical eastern Pacific and leads to the increase in cloud shortwave radiation.
+The cloud radiative forcing partly offsets the warming effect of net incoming radiation increase in the Arctic and coastal region along 70°S.

-The strongest heat loss in the mixed layer is the solar radiation penetrating the bottom of mixed layer (Figure 10a).
-The significant solar radiation lose shows positive contribution to the surface cooling in the North Pacific, North Atlantic and the 60°S latitude belt, where the incoming solar radiation decreases (Figure 8b) and the mixed layer depth gets thinner (Figure 6c) significantly.
-Changes of the surface latent and sensible heatflux (Figure 10b and 10c) are spatially more heterogeneous in comparison with the solar penetration.
-Surface latent heat flux anomalies favor the surface cooling in the North Indian Ocean and the subtropical Pacific.
-The sensible heat flux is more effective at high latitudes (Figure 10c), showing positive contributions to surface cooling in the Arctic.

-In association with the precipitation changes, the latent heat flux plays a more important role than the sensible heat flux in the tropics.
-The upward latent heat flux is linked with evaporation of water at the surface and the subsequent condensation of water vapor releasing energy into the atmosphere.
-The surface wind speed may serve as a medium and be responsible for the latent heat flux changes in IE. The evaporation changes are closely linked with the surface wind speed anomalies (Figure 9b) at middle and low latitudes.
-Latent heat flux and the evaporation (Figure 9c) anomalies are spatially significant with correlation coefficient of 0.92.
-With intensified wind speed, the evaporation is more active in the central and western Pacific.
-However, their coincident changes cannot be found in sub-polar regions.
-This may be partly due to the obstruct effect of the grown sea ice (Figure 9a).

-The heat/radiation gain and loss at sea surface and the bottom of the mixed layer cannot fully explain the spatial changes of surface temperature in detail.
-For example, all the four terms tend to warm the eastern tropical Pacific where significant cooling anomalies are evident (Figure 4b).
+The net surface radiation cannot fully explain the spatial changes of surface temperature in detail, i.e. the significant cooling anomalies in the eastern tropical Pacific (Figure 4b).
 We presume that the regional ocean current adjustments to surface wind stress curl may be responsible for the changes at regional scales.
-The anomalous sub-surface current velocity potential at 5 meters depth is shown in Figure11a.
+The anomalous sub-surface current velocity potential at 5 meters depth is shown in Figure 9a.
 Significant convergence can be found in most parts of the Pacific and the latitude belts along 30°S and 30°N. The associated downwelling warms the mixed layer, which is partly responsible for the relatively weak surface cooling at low and middle latitudes.
 Upwelling associated with the divergence anomalies can well explain the significant cooling in the tropical eastern Pacific, tropical Atlantic, as well as the strong cooling in the polar regions.
-The upwelling also accounts for the thinner mixed layer depth at high latitudes in the IE platform (Figure 6c).
+The upwelling also accounts for the thinner mixed layer depth at high latitudes in the IE platform (Figure 5c).

-The oceanic vertical transports at the bottom of the mixed layer from wind stress curl (Figure 11b) follow the equation as in Smith (1968):
+The oceanic vertical transports at the bottom of the mixed layer from wind stress curl (Figure 9b) follow the equation as in Smith (1968):